Darkmyter/Machine-Learning-In-Action-Summary/README.md

-# Machine-Learning-In-Action-Summary
+# A summary of the book "Machine Learning Engineering in Action" by Ben Wilson

-Summary on the book "Machine Learning Engineering in Action" by Ben Wilson
+A Summary of each chapter of the book "Machine Learning Engineering in Action" by Ben Wilson.